ttalvitie/radiosity/README.md

 As an optional parameter, you may specify the edge length limit to `./gen.sh`.
 The default value is `0.2`.
 If you specify a smaller value, the triangles are subdivided into smaller triangles and thus the rendered image will have larger quality.
 Of course, this drastically increases the time and memory complexity.

 ### Performance
 All the tests were run on the [Ukko cluster](https://www.cs.helsinki.fi/tietotekniikka/laskentaklusteri-ukko).
+Note that the tests with memory usage above 32G had to use disk storage, causing worse performance.

 Edge length limit | Triangles | Time (H:mm:ss) | Memory | Output
 ----------------- | --------- | -----| ------ | ------